To do live 360 video streaming, aka Live VR (we think it’s all VR if it’s watched in a VR headset), you need a 360/VR camera to capture the scene.

 A 360 video camera is a camera that films in all directions simultaneously.
 Most 360 video cameras capture spherical video (360 degrees horizontally and vertically), and others in more of a ‘donut’ shape (horizontal only).

 In practice, a 360 video camera means combining multiple video camera ‘heads’ into a single unit, since there is no single camera that can capture 360 degrees.
-Typically the arrangement is in a circle or sphere.
-The outputs of these multiple cameras must be stitched together to create a 360 video, similar to how a panoramic picture is made out of multiple photos.
+Typically the arrangement is in a ring or sphere.
+The outputs of these multiple cameras must be stitched together to create a 360 video, similar to how a panoramic picture is made from multiple photos.

-For streaming live 360 video (as opposed to pre-recording to cards and stitching later for non-live 360 video), you’ll need a 360 video camera that provides a pre-stitched 360 output, or some means to live stitch the outputs of all the individual camera heads.
-Stitching is covered on our 360 Video Stitching page.
+For streaming live 360 video (as opposed to pre-recording and stitching later), you’ll need a 360 video camera that provides a pre-stitched 360 output, or some means to live stitch the outputs of the individual camera heads.
+Software for this is covered on our 360 Video Stitching page.

-Here is a list of 360 video cameras that we know about as of Oct 2015, and which we feel are well suited or offer potential for live 360 video streaming.
+Here is a list of 360 video cameras that we know about as of Feb 2017, and which we feel are well suited for live 360 video streaming.